-Day 15: Mt Nebo, Madaba & Petra
+Day 15: Amman to Petra

-After breakfast, you will make your way to Mount Nebo.
-It is said to be from here that Moses viewed the promised land in Canaan before his death.
+After breakfast, you will make your way to Mount Nebo, one of the possible burial sites of Moses.
+It is from here that Moses viewed the promised land in Canaan.
 Explore the ruins of Nebo's 4th and 5th-century churches, whose floors are still covered with marvellous and intricate mosaics.
-Continue to the town of Madaba to visit the Orthodox Church of St George and the Madaba Mosaic Map, the oldest surviving depiction of the Holy Land.
+Continue to the town of Madaba to visit the Orthodox Church of St George and the

+Madaba Mosaic Map, the oldest surviving depiction of the Holy Land.